Fall travel & getaway guide for the Aurora Area of Illinois

 Snack on cider donuts, pick apples and pumpkins, and walk through Kane County’s largest corn maze

 Nothing says fall like a getaway to farms and orchards, where fresh fall produce grows in abundance, or getting lost in a corn maze and gathering around a cozy outdoor fire pit.
-Apple picking season begins around late August and runs through early October in the Aurora Area.
+Apple picking season begins in early September and runs through October in the Aurora Area.
 Here are a few great spots to plan a visit this season:

 Woody's Orchard / TheChicagoCouple.com